OfficeDev/office-js-docs-pr/docs/outlook/use-sso-in-event-based-activation.md

 When an Outlook add-in uses event-based activation, the events run in a separate JavaScript runtime.
 After completing the steps in [Authenticate a user with a single-sign-on token in an Outlook add-in](authenticate-a-user-with-an-sso-token.md), this article describes additional steps to enable SSO for your event handling code.
 Once you enable SSO you can call the `getAccessToken()` API to get an access token with the user's identity.

 > [!NOTE]
 > The steps in this article only apply when running your Outlook add-in on Windows.
 This is because Outlook on Windows uses a JavaScript file, while Outlook on the web uses an HTML file that can reference the same JavaScript file.
-Support for SSO in event-based activation is in Window build 16.0.14623.10000 or later.

 For Outlook on Windows, in the manifest for your Outlook add-in, you identify a single JavaScript file to load for event-based activation.
 You also need to specify to Office that this file is allowed to support SSO.
 There are two approaches to do this.
 You can create a list of all add-ins, and their JavaScript files, to provide to Office through a well-known URI.
 Or you can add a custom response header to enable SSO.